 However it has still caused a lot of insecurities, especially towards summer and wearing bikini in public.
 But most of all, I’ve dreaded what a guy would think if he ever were to find out.
 It even went so far that I concluded in my teen angst that I’ll never have a boyfriend because of it.

-While men know about and can accept that women do grow hair on their arms, legs, and armpits, it’s not much discussed or showed at all that women can have hair growing on their tummies and chest just like men.
+While men know about and can accept that women do grow hair on their arms, legs, and armpits, some women prefer undergoing body hair removal procedures such as Semper Laser Hair Removal Treatment or the ones like it, to get rid of the body hairs.
+Additionally, it’s not much discussed or shown at all that women can have hair growing on their tummies and chest just like men.
 I actually have this one little fella on my left boob that comes to visit every now and then.
 Peter doesn’t know about him yet…

 I even had laser done to reduce the hair growth below my navel.
 However, three treatments in I quit my job and could not afford to do them anymore.
 You generally need about six to ten sessions.
 So after a year, it started to grow back again.
 But during that full year, I was really happy to be hairless in that area and would definitely do it again or try any at-home laser treatments.